orbitmines/library/README.md

 	- [ ] **[[III.
 Finding Collaborators]]**: Are there people who have compiled something like this yet?
 There are probably many people who are thinking about something like this in the context of *biology, meta-research, ..., other fields* too.
 Find out who?
 	- [ ] **[[IV.
 Legal]]**: Just exclude the ones without open licenses *or contact all of them to lift the licenses*.
 - **[[II.
 Project Index]]**
+	- [ ] The only stuff I've been able to find so far is either incredibly limited in scope or is doing too much of this by hand.
+Would love to find out that there's someone who has been working on this already though.
 	- [ ]

 ---